beastrc/learn-web3_dapp/markdown/ceramic/BASIC_PROFILE.md

 }
 ```

-# Challenge #1
+# 🏋️ Challenge #1

-In this tutorial we will learn how you can write data to BasicProfile and then read it.
+In this tutorial, we will learn how to write data to the BasicProfile and then read it.

 {% hint style="tip" %}
-In **`components/protocols/ceramic/components/steps/BasicProfile.tsx`**, implement the`saveBasicProfile` function.
+In `components/protocols/ceramic/components/steps/BasicProfile.tsx`, implement the `saveBasicProfile` function.
 {% endhint %}

 **Take a few minutes to figure this out.**